 Before making your bets, it important that you study the form for the Cheltenham festival and go through the list of Cheltenham festival winners from past events (it's also a great idea to check out our Cheltenham Festival Guide before this) .
 This is because there could be certain trends for particular races, which favour certain horses according (for example) to how old they are, or some trainers may have spectacular records in individual races.
 This information will help you make an informed decision when placing your bets.

 The only results you won't be able to find are those from the year 2001.
 This is because the Cheltenham festival was called off, following a plague of foot and mouth disease across Britain.

-Other notable Cheltenham jockeys include Tony McCoy, the leading jockey in the 1997 and 1998 races, and who is now up to 25 triumphs .
-This was thanks to his nabbing of two more victories in 2011.
+Other notable Cheltenham jockeys throughout history include AP McCoy, the leading jockey in the 1997 and 1998 races, who won 31 times at the famous course, including two Gold Cups.